President Trump Has Replaced Chief of Staff Reince Priebus

 The former Republican National Committee chairman has repeatedly clashed with new White House communications director Anthony Scaramucci, who had threatened to push Priebus out of the White House.
 Priebus allies in the White House have been under pressure for months, with former Press Secretary Sean Spicer resigning last week after Scaramucci's hiring.

 A source close to Priebus told TIME that the chief of staff resigned privately Thursday.
 Priebus accompanied Trump on a trip to New York Friday afternoon, and Trump's tweet was sent as the pair were on Air Force One returning to Washington.
 Nearly all White House staffers, including several Assistants to the President, were unaware of the news before Trump tweeted.
+Jared Kushner and Ivanka Trump were supportive of the move, an official said.

 "Reince is a good man," Trump told the White House traveling press corps gathered at Andrews Air Force Base outside Washington after the news broke Friday afternoon.
 "John Kelly will do a fantastic job.
 General Kelly has been a star, done an incredible job thus far, respected by everybody.
 He's a great great American.
 Reince is a good man."